XunMengWinter/RandomPicker/README.md

 [简书中文](https://www.jianshu.com/p/4c28269e6203)

 ### Idea：💡
 Pseudo-random.
-There are some musics in your play list, each music's weight is 1 in the first.
+There are some songs in your play list, each song's weight is 1 in the first.
-Each time you clicked the next button, each music's weight++, and the picked music's weight return to 0.
+Each time you click the next button, each song's weight increases by 1, and the selected song's weight returns to 0.
-The music's weight is positive correlated with be picked chance.
+The song's weight is positively correlated with the chance of being picked.

 |  -     | Love Story | 东风破  |Refrain  | Tassel|   －       |
 | -------|:----------:| -------:| -------:|------:|-----------:|